BlackCharon142/arvan-dynamic-dns/README.md

 ## Contributing

 Contributions are welcome!
-Please open an issue or submit a pull request for any:
+Please open an issue or submit a pull request for:
 - New DNS providers
 - Bug fixes
-- Feature requests
+- Security improvements
-- Documentation improvements
+- Documentation enhancements
+- Performance optimizations